 How are English lavender plants different from lavandin plants?

 English lavender plants, (Lavandula angustifolia), produce seeds and are the largest group of lavenders.
 They are the hardiest lavenders to grow in Oregon.
 Most plants will survive colder temperatures and can be grown at higher elevations.
 We sell around 80-100 recognized cultivars

 that are grown in the Pacific Northwest.

-The average size of a mature English lavender plant is between 20-24 inches.
+The average size of a mature English lavender plant is between 18-24 inches.
 However, there is quite a range in the size of cultivars that are available.
-The smallest dwarf plants grow to 12-15 inches and are suitable to grow in large pots and in small gardens.
-There are many compact, semi-dwarf plants that range from 15-18 inches and they make nice, tidy low borders in the garden.
+The smallest dwarf plants available, grow to 12-15 inches and are suitable to grow in pots and in small gardens.
+There are many compact, semi-dwarf plants that range from 15-18 inches and they make nice, tidy low borders in the garden and can be grown in large barrels or containers.
 The largest cultivars grow to around 24-36 inches and can be grown as a tall border or hedge.